Hey there! Welcome to the crunchy club.

 I'm not here to tell you what to do.
 I want you to make educated decisions that work for you and your family, not just go along with mainstream advice because that's all you've heard.
 It's like the argument against abstinence-only education: you should really know what your options are--just in case.

-...And that clearly didn't work because you're knocked up!
-(Congrats, by the way.)
+...And that clearly didn't work because you're probably knocked up!
+(Congrats on your pregnancy, by the way.)